TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 * (2024) Methodox: Unconventional business solutions.
 (E.g. Parcel)
 * (2024) Imagine Nation: Unique businesses.
 (E.g. iAvatar)

+## Industrial

+* (2025) Autonomous truck for 24hr goods transportation: Like CyberTruck, but less hype and for real.
+One challenge (besides the vehicle itself) is e-charging infrastructure - might be easier to implement in China due to its open innovative policy if one have good connections.

 ## Entertainment

 * (2021) (YouTube series) Fake Gameplay videos and visions: kinda like those 2D game and sometimes 3D game ads we see - but instead of ads, it's just good visions.
 An unfinished example is World of Legends.
 Fun to do when we are not on schedule for Project Nine.